swaxi/GEOL-QMAPS/README.md

 #### 6.4.4.
 Remove Duplicate UUIDs from Project
 After using the **Merge Projects** or **Archive Current Field Data** tools, ensure the integrity of generated field layers by identifying and deleting any duplicate entities with identical *UUIDs*.

 #### 6.4.5.
-Export Layers to Common Themes
+Export Compilation Layers to Common Themes
 Specify a directory for exporting all point, polygon, and polyline entities.
-These entities will be grouped and combined into three thematic shapefiles for zones, structures and lithologies.<br>
+These entities will be grouped and combined into different thematic shapefile layers in a geopackage (polygon and line layers are merged by geometry, point layers are divided between lithologies, structures and stops-sampling-photographs-observations).<br>
 This ensures data is organised into commonly used categories, facilitating streamlined analysis and integration into other workflows or GIS systems.

 > [!CAUTION]